redhat-cip/software-factory/docs/resources_user.rst

 a group described in YAML will be created and provisioned with the specified users on Gerrit.
 Any modifications on the group description will be reflected on Gerrit.
-So looking at the YAML files you'll see the real state of the SF services like Gerrit.
+So looking at the YAML files you'll see the real state of SF services like Gerrit.

-Furthermore using this config repository leverages the review workflow through Gerrit so that any modifications on a resource YAML will need an human review before being applied to the services.
+Furthermore using this config repository leverages the review workflow through Gerrit so that any modifications on a resource YAML requires an human review before being applied to the services.
 And finally all modifications will be tracked though the Git config repository history.